Hive minded fungal humanoid

-The Hoothi (pronounced “Hoot-eye”) were fungoid creatures, described by the Seventh Doctor as “the master strategists of the galaxy”.
+The Hoothi (pronounced “Hoot-eye”) were described as fungoid creatures by the Seventh Doctor as “the master strategists of the galaxy”.

 The Hoothi were a group mind, usually travelling in fours that formed their own group minds within the greater Hoothi Consciousness.
 They could also access the memories and experiences of the beings they brought into the group mind, and it was possible for an absorbed being to regain their individuality and affect the rest of the group mind.
 A single Hoothi could still retain the millions of individuals that had been absorbed.

-Hoothi travelled in silent gas dirigibles that were able to hide within hyperspace.
+Hoothi also travelled in silent gas dirigibles that were able to hide within hyperspace.
 These ships, constructed from animal bones and tissue, were usually crewed by four Hoothi holding psychic control over their slaves.
 The ships were undetectable because of the Hoothi’s psychic powers.
 Bubbles could form inside a sphere to give visitors a breathable atmosphere.
 A staircase could descend from these ships to allow for boarding, and they were also able to enter Puterspace.
-(PROSE: Love and War, AUDIO: Love and War)
+(Love and War, Love and War)

-At some point, they returned, using Heaven as a place to grow corpses, even manipulating the soil so that The bodies preserved better, waiting millions of years to begin a new attack against the Time Lords.
+At some point, they had returned, and were using Heaven as a place to grow corpses, even manipulating the soil so that the bodies preserved better, waiting millions of years to begin a new attack against the Time Lords.
 They collected the Heavenites in cycles, eventually”recycling” all of the animal matter of the Heavenites.
 They eventually manipulated data so that Heaven became a graveyard for those that died in wars and controlled the Vacuum Church as pawns in their plan.

 In 2570, the Hoothi awoke the dead.
-Through the manipulation of the Seventh Doctor, Jan Rydd used his pyrokinesis to set the Hoothi sphere that was over Heaven alight, killing three of the four Hoothi.
+Through the mutation of the Seventh Doctor, Jan Rydd used his pyrokinesis to set the Hoothi sphere that was over Heaven alight, killing three of the four Hoothi.
 Ace spoke to the part of the group mind containing her friend, Julian Milton, causing it to die.
-(PROSE: Love and War)
+(Love and War)

 Maren of the Sisterhood of Karn claimed that no ship could approach Karn without the Sisterhood knowing, saying that even the silent gas dirigibles of the Hoothi were felt in their bones.
-(TV: The Brain of Morbius)
+(The Brain of Morbius)

-Upon seeing a toy Dalek in a child’s toybox, Benny mused that There could have been a fluffy Hoothi in amongst the toys also.
-(PROSE: Sleepy)
+Upon seeing a toy Dalek in a child’s toybox, Benny mused that there could have been a fluffy Hoothi in amongst the toys also.
+(Sleepy)